 C. M. Surrisi has a BFA, a JD, and an MFA from Vermont College of Fine Arts in Writing for Children and Young Adults.
-Along with her husband, and two dogs she lives in Asheville, NC.
+Along with her husband, and two dogs she lives in St. Paul, MN.
 She is represented by Wernick and Pratt Literary Agency.
 She is a member of Mystery Writers of America, Sisters in Crime, SCBWI, Women’s National Book Association, National League of American pen Women, and the Author’s Guild.